Parable of the Forest

 A Forest With No Names

-In Through the Looking Glass Alice wanders to some strange woods where she forgets her name.
+In Through the Looking Glass, Alice wanders into strange woods where she forgets her name.
 She befriends a fawn who isn't afraid of her at all -- a human child.
-This is because the fawn doesn't know that it's a fawn and Alice doesn't know that she's a human child.
-That's how it works with the Forest With No Names: Fear doesn't exist in it.
+Since the fawn doesn't know that it's a fawn, and Alice doesn't know that she's a human child there's no fear between them.

 "This must be the wood," she said thoughtfully to herself, "where things have no names."
 (162, Carrol)

-And since there's no burden of names, and no fear, everyone can be themselves, and truth and friendship can have a chance.
-It's easy to be your authentic self in the Forest with no Names.
-That's the parable of the forest.
+And since there's no burden of names and no fear, I can be completely myself here, and tell my story; my truth.
+It's easy to be authentic in the Forest with no Names.

 Back to Her